 Richard Diebenkorn

-Diebenkorn is one of my heros.
-I first saw a print of the painting… when I was in highschool hanging on the wall of a friends house and immediately was fixated on it.
+Diebenkorn is one of my heroes.
+I was in high school when I first saw a print of Cityscape I (1963) hanging in a friend’s house.
+I became fixated on it immediately.
 I couldn’t stop looking at it.
-My worldview shifted a bit.
-Diebenkorn had given me a new way of looking at the landscape.
+My understanding of landscape painting shifted a bit.
+Diebenkorn had given me a different way of seeing space.

 Cityscape